DebianJoe/roaster/README.md

 *Q. My config file doesn't work/some buttons don't work/foobar_function is broken.
 *A. Say it with me, "Development Branch"...we're working on it.
 If you would like to submit an issue, then feel free.
 We'll look into it.

+*Q. What's up with the Bookmark file thing?
+It's not there.
+*A. The design is set up to integrate with links2.
+The theory is that they share the same file for bookmarks, and so what is done in one will be reflected in the other.
+If you don't have links2 installed, then simple create a <~/.links2/bookmarks.html> file for roaster to read/write to.

 *Q. I'd like to add (_______) feature.
 *A. Then by all means, add it.
 If you want it in the main line program, put in a pull request.